 While Camp&Trek continues to allow young people the chance to explore and enjoy the Great Outdoors, often for the very first time, we also aim to open their eyes to new opportunities and allow them to not only discover strengths and skills they did not know they had, but to return to their own communities more confident and self-aware.

 Although we work primarily with young carers we are always happy to discuss the possibility of involvement with young people from all walks of life.
-Bearing that in mind if you are involved with a group who would like to take advantage of our programme in 2018, we would love to hear from you and the sooner the better.
+Bearing that in mind if you are involved with a group who would like to take advantage of our programme in 2018, we would love to hear from you.

-Four and five night residential stays look likely to continue to be at the heart of what we do although we are always happy to discuss alternatives.
+Four and five night residential will continue to be at the heart of what we offer in 2018 although we are always happy to discuss alternatives.

 All our courses are heavily subsidised and currently leaders, usually two to a group of eight young people, go free.

-The provisional list of dates and venues for 2018 are as follows:
+The list of dates and venues for 2018 are as follows:

 Whitewave Activity Centre, Isle of Skye http://www.white-wave.co.uk/